abzr1/aryanbeezadhur.com/README.md

 # About

-Hi!
-I'm Aryan, a young and dynamic web developer and aspiring entrepreneur.
+I'm a young and dynamic full-stack developer.

 My skills are:
 * HTML